My finances, my projects, my life

 • Partially or fully deduct lease payments as operating expenses;

-If it is nevertheless the lessor who is considered the economic and fiscal owner according to the criteria set by the legislator, then the lessee does not have the asset on its commercial balance sheet.
-This reduces the apparent indebtedness of the company and leaves room for other short-term financing if required.
+If the lessor is considered to be the economic and tax owner according to the criteria laid down by the legislator, then the lessee will not include the asset on its commercial balance sheet.
+He will then be able to deduct the rent as an operating expense for tax purposes.
+This will reduce the company’s apparent indebtedness and leave room for other short-term financing if required.

 It’s important to take the time to properly consider all of the products available to you before picking the one that suits you best.
 Once a lease has been signed, it’s very hard to amend it.